jchristian-designs/jchristian-designs/README.md

 # Hi there I"m Jason Christian welcome to my GitHub Profile! 🎨

 ## About Me
 I am Jason Christian, an aspiring artist venturing into the realms of graphic design and web development.
-Eager to learn and grow in the reappidly advanceing and expanding digital landscape. 🌆
+Eager to learn and grow in the rappidly advanceing and expanding digital landscape. 🌆

 ### Languages
 * Python ![Python](https://img.shields.io/badge/language-Python-blue)  🐍